 Huge slabs of weathered shale and slate run down the local stream nearby.
-Lifting pieces up can introduce you to a large number of different fern fossils.
+Lifting pieces can introduce you to many different fern fossils.
 There are bits of Lepidophylloides and pieces of Lepidodendron bark.

 The ferns could be Neuropteris or Pecopteris, and I am leaning towards Pecopteris.

-Ferns here are preserved as both an impression in the shale and a thin film of carbon.
-The carbon film is all that remains of the original plant cells, as the oxygen, hydrogen, and nitrogen disappear.
-These can preserve exception details, such as leaf veins and even individual cells.
+Ferns are preserved as an impression in the shale and a thin carbon film.
+The carbon film is all that remains of the original plant cells as the oxygen, hydrogen, and nitrogen disappear.
+These can preserve exception details, such as leaf veins and individual cells.

 The Fantastically Strange Origin of Most Coal on Earth by National Geographic.